saiyam911/learning-library/workshops/cloud-native-devops-workshop/stack-template/README.md

 ### Introduction ###

 This lab goes through the steps to use the Oracle Cloud Stack Manager console to create and test a custom stack template.
-In this case, we shall be creating a template to setup a Data Hub Cloud Service .
+In this case, we shall be creating a template to setup a Database Cloud Service .

 ### Background ###